etronic-industries/ModBot/README.md

-# UserBot
+# ModBot
-UserBot, the discord bot for YouTubers
+ModBot, the discord bot for YouTubers

 ## Hosting
 1. Download.